 Incorporation: The Pros and Cons

 There are some great benefits to incorporating your business besides the benefits listed above.
 Incorporating your business means that you have a legal right to sell shares of stock in your company.
+You can also run your business somewhat anonymously if you aren’t eager to be public about your involvement with the business.
+However, there are some disadvantages of incorporating that are important to keep in mind when structuring your business.

 Incorporating Can Be Costly

-It costs more money to establish and maintain a corporation than it does a sole proprietorship, LLC, or other business structure.
+It costs more money to establish and maintain a corporation than it does a sole proprietorship, partnership, LLC, or other business structure.
 According to smallbiztrends.com, there are ~$400 of fees associated with incorporating in Arizona.
 That doesn’t include attorney fees, which can be quite costly as well.
+It will be important for you to check the amount of capital you have available to form your business.
+Incorporating can be financially overwhelming for small businesses or those with little capital.

 Establishing a Corporation Involves Much Time and Paperwork